-The City of Eugene offers a suite of housing resources available to community members.
+Resources for Residents The City of Eugene offers a suite of housing resources available to community members.
 Some of these programs are available whether or not you live in an affordable housing unit.

 To support economic growth, the City of Eugene works with businesses and developers using a variety of programs including Art Loans, Business Growth Loans, Downtown Loans, and River Loans.
 See if one of our programs is right to help you grow your business!